yingyuankai/AiSpace/README.md

     <br>
 <p>

-Better practice for deep model development and deployment For Tensorflow 2.
+AiSpace provides highly configurable framework for deep learning model development, deployment and convenient use of pre-trained models.

 Table of Contents
 =================